Wheelock Church

 Wheelock Church (also known as Wheelock Mission Church) is a historic church building in Millerton, McCurtain County, Oklahoma.
-Built in 1845-6, the existing stone structure is the oldest surviving church building in the state of Oklahoma and the oldest church congregation among the Choctaw nation.
+Built in 1845-6, the existing stone structure is the oldest surviving church building in the state of Oklahoma and the oldest church congregation in the Choctaw Nation.
 The building was added to the National Register of Historic Places in 1972.

 History

 The congregation was established in 1832, and the current stone church building was constructed in 1845–1846 with a cemetery established across the road.
 Buried in the cemetery is Alfred Wright, a physician and missionary to the Choctaw Native Americans.
 Wright translated many books into the Choctaw language, including the New Testament.

 Until the church building was completed, the services were held outdoors under a large oak tree.
 The congregation sat on logs placed in rows under the tree.
 Rev. Wright used an overturned 100-gallon barrel as his pulpit.
 He preached his first sermon there on December 9, 1832.

 In 1832 Wright also built a small log cabin church and a larger log house to accommodate the family.
 He added a large room to the latter, where his wife, Harriet Bunce Wright, and teacher Anna Burnham could teach local Choctaw children, using a day school format.
 This would continue until 1839, and would become the nearby Wheelock Academy, a boarding school, which the Choctaw Council sanctioned as a girls' seminary in 1842.